schmittnieto/schmittnieto.github.io/_posts/2024-07-12-creating-my-azure-journey-blog.md

 ## Enabling HTTPS

 Finally, I enabled HTTPS in the GitHub Pages settings to ensure secure access to my blog.
+This happens automatically when you check the HTTPS checkbox in Github Pages (on your Repository) and after verifying that the DNS has been configured correctly.
+Github Pages uses LetsEncrypt to generate this certificate, without having to do nothing (at the user site) and at no cost.

+# Step 5: Verifying Changes Locally

+Each time I make modifications to the blog, I verify them locally by running the following command.
+This allows me to preview the changes in a local server before pushing them to GitHub:

+´´´sh
+bundle exec jekyll serve
+´´´

 # Conclusion